 Bridal shower etiquette has changed as much through the years as the wedding itself.
 Traditions of the past are being reinterpreted in favor of throwing a party that honors the personality of the bride or couple.
 It is up to you to determine where old traditions still apply and new ideas would be appreciated.
 Regardless of what the "right way" to do things might actually be, keep in mind that a bridal shower is a party, so it is intended to be fun.

 Simple decisions suddenly become more complicated than you could have ever imagined when rooted in tradition and protocol.
 When planning a pre-wedding party, it is important to know the dos and don'ts of proper bridal shower etiquette.
-You'll have choices to ponder, decisions to make, and questions-we hope you find answers here.

 Who hosts the shower?